Prarthana37/Fake-News-Detection/README.md

 The link for the dataset is : [https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset]

 ## Step 2- DATA PRPEPROCESSING:
-Cleaning process initially involved the assigning of the labels to Fake and True news datasets.
+- Cleaning process initially involved the assigning of the labels to Fake and True news datasets.
-We have assigned “F” label for the Fake news and “T” label for the True news It involves checking for null values, lowercasing all the text, removing all special characters and stopwords.
+- I have assigned “F” label for the Fake news and “T” label for the True news
+- It involves checking for null values, lowercasing all the text, removing all special characters and stopwords.

 ## Step 3- FEATURE ENGINEERING:
 Feature Engineering is the process of taking raw data and transforming them into certain features that help in creating a predictive model using standard modelling methods.
 It is also a form of Exploratory Data Analysis.
 This includes :
 3.1)	Highlighting the features of dataset
 3.2)	N-Gram Analysis (Unigram, Bigram)